Biden administration set to issue $1,400 stimulus payments

 To see how much you might receive, you can use this Omni online calculator to determine whether you qualify and your potential payment.

-With the bill's vote in the House, the bill will be signed into law before Sunday, March 14, a key date since that's when the current extra $300 in weekly unemployment aid is set to expire.
+The president signed the bill into law before Sunday, March 14, a key date since that's when the current extra $300 in weekly unemployment aid was set to expire.
 The American Rescue Plan ensures the extra $300 in weekly jobless pay will continue through September.

 In addition to the $1,400 checks, the bill provides funding for small businesses; offers families with kids a tax break of up to $3,600 per child; and boosts government spending on COVID-19 testing and contact tracing.